meilisearch/documentation/guides/advanced_guides/installation.md

 ::::

-## Environment variables and Options
+## Configuration Options

 Options are added on launch.
+Either through command line options or through environment variables.

+This is an example using the command line options.
 ```bash
 $ ./meilisearch --db-path ./meilifiles --http-addr '127.0.0.1:7700'
 Server is listening on: http://127.0.0.1:7700
 ```

-Here is the list of [all Environment variables and options](/guides/advanced_guides/configuration.md).
+Here is the list of [all the options and how to use them](/guides/advanced_guides/configuration.md).